Textualize/rich/README.md

 Note the `log_locals` argument, which outputs a table containing the local variables where the log method was called.

-The log method could be used for logging to the terminal for long running applications such as servers, but is also a very nice debugging aid.
+The log method could be used for logging to the terminal for long-running applications such as servers but is also a very nice debugging aid.

 ### Logging Handler

-You can also use the builtin [Handler class](https://rich.readthedocs.io/en/latest/logging.html) to format and colorize output from Python's logging module.
+You can also use the built-in [Handler class](https://rich.readthedocs.io/en/latest/logging.html) to format and colorize output from Python's logging module.
 Here's an example of the output:

 ![Logging](https://github.com/willmcgugan/rich/raw/master/imgs/logging.png)